 The signal sequence can be output in Gray code (standard) or in binary code (parameter SSI-CODE).
-The servo amplifier can be adjusted to the clock frequency of your SSI-evaluation with the SSI-TAKT parameter (200 kHz or 1.5MHz and inverted).
+The servo amplifier can be adjusted to the clock frequency of your SSI-evaluation with the SSI-CLOCK parameter (cycle time 200 kHz or 1.5 MHz and inverted).

-Drivers are supplied from internal supply voltage.
+The drivers are supplied from internal supply voltage.
 PGND must always be connected.

-Connection and signal description for SSI interface:
+Connection and signal description for SSI interface :

-Default count direction: upwards when the motor shaft is rotating clockwise (looking at the shaft end).
+The count direction is upwards when the motor shaft is rotating clockwise (looking at the shaft end).